dcminter/hntags.com/README.md

 starts (I plan to run it hourly).~~ I set a timeout of 120 seconds on the classification; anything longer than that will be treated as no categories.

-I don't have any logic in place to check for obnoxiously large top level comments - I should probably discard any comment over a maximum length.
+I still don't have any logic in place to check for obnoxiously large top level comments - I should probably discard any comment over a maximum length.
 That might be the cause of the "stuck" modelling actually.

-I'm trusting the content of the story title and the first 10 top level comments to be adequate to characterise the topic of the story.
+I'm trusting the content of the story title and the first few top level comments to be adequate to characterise the topic of the story.
 Works pretty well on all my test runs, so I'm going to stick with that (though I might reduce the number of comments to speed things up a bit if the output still seems more-or-less accurate)

 Someone ingenious can probably create a top level comment that messes with my output in ghastly ways; that will be interesting!
 Please tell me if you succeeded...

+The baseline assumption is that I'm the only user of this tool, so there's no configuration to disable the S3 upload or invalidation creation.
+I might put in some logic later to disable that if the corresponding environment variables aren't set.

 ## Notes